MiracleLabs/ds25-openlab-azure-customvision/readme.md

-# DS24 Open Lab | Custom Vision AI Object Detection for Vehicle Images using Azure Service
+# DS25 Open Lab | Custom Vision AI Object Detection for CAD Images using Azure Service

 This repository contains the lab for demonstrating Hands-On with Custom Vision AI Object Detection for Vehicle Images using Azure Service.
 It is one of the open labs brought to you by Miracle's Innovation Labs.